loading...

 ACCOMMODATION & MEALS

 Also some (picnic) lunches on walking days are included in the tour price.
 On other days you are free to have your own lunch.
-Here you have the option to have your lunch in a nice restaurant, or purchase your supplies for a picnic lunch.
+Here you have the option of having your lunch in a nice restaurant, or purchasing your supplies for a picnic lunch.

 Night 1 : The first night is spent in Florence.
-Our accommodation is a 4-star hotel in a historical palace, beautifully restored, in the heart of the historical centre.
+Your accommodation is a 4-star hotel in a historical palace, beautifully restored, in the heart of the historical centre.

-Nights 2 & 3: These two nights we stay in a beautiful agriturismo near San Gimignano, a carefully restored historical building on the route of the Via Francigena, where we can indulge in local, often home-made specialties.
+Nights 2 & 3: These two nights you stay in a beautiful agriturismo near San Gimignano, a carefully restored historical building on the route of the Via Francigena, where you can indulge in local, often homemade specialties.

-Night 4: For one night we stay in a great 4-star hotel right in the heart of Pienza.
+Night 4: For one night you stay in a great 4-star hotel right in the heart of Pienza.
 Our hotel is a beautifully restored old monastery.

-Nights 5 & 6: These two nights we’ll stay in a very special place, a beautifully restored 11th-century abbey in the heart of the Valnerina Valley.
+Nights 5 & 6: These two nights you’ll stay in a very special place, a beautifully restored 11th-century abbey in the heart of the Valnerina.

-Night 7: The last night is spent at Spoleto.
-Our very good, welcoming hotel is located in a central position, right in the historical heart of the city.
+Night 7: The final night is spent at Spoleto.
+Your very good, welcoming hotel is located in a central position, right in the historical heart of the city.

 INCLUSIONS